 The scoresheet is displayed to the right of the mat.
-Rule and scoring preferences are shown to the left of the mat, under the stock.
+If you have rule or scoring preferences selected, these will be shown to the left of the mat, under the stock.
 The status bar along the bottom of the window displays information about the game in progress as well as providing shortcut buttons to facilitate hand adjustments and obtaining hints.

 Using the Mouse

 Drag and Drop

 Point and Click

 Arranging Your Cards

 Card Interleaving

+Seeing Melded Cards

 Mousepointer Icons

 The Scoresheet

 Status Bar Counters

 Shortcut Buttons

 The Toolbar

 Visual and Sound Effects